-Here's some behind the scenes shots from when the show was being built and programmed.
+Here are some behind the scenes shots from when the show was being built and programmed.

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.